UX design is the process of designing (digital or physical) products that are useful, easy to use, and delightful to interact with.

 Image credit: Michaël Villar

 Animation is powerful when used in a sophisticated ways.
-It’s really important to take time and consider when an animation is and isn’t appropriate.
+It’s really important to take time and consider when a UX Design animation is and isn’t appropriate.
 We need to embrace the motion from the very beginning and think of it as natural constituent of our design, because design is more than just about visual presentation.